Jamie Baxter

 • J. Bayne (2016) The Effects of Municipal Waste Disposal Method on Facility Support and Diversion Attitudes and Behaviours

-• C. Walker (2012) Perceptions of Wind Turbine Risks in Ontario
+• C. Walker (2012) "Winds of Change": Explaining Support for Wind Energy Developments in Ontario, Canada

 • N. Bhoi (2008) Environmental Justice in Five Major Canadian Cities